 For Teams

-AI founders need more than trend-chasing.
+AI builders need more than trend-chasing.
 IdeaHunter helps separate genuine workflow demand from vague excitement so the category choice gets sharper.

 AI markets generate a huge number of attractive-looking ideas.
 The problem is that many of them are driven more by novelty than by painful, repeated demand.
 That makes careful filtering especially important.

-A better AI founder workflow starts by asking which operational or revenue-critical problems stay painful even without the AI label attached.
+A better AI builder workflow starts by asking which operational or revenue-critical problems stay painful even without the AI label attached.

 • Prefer pains with clear workflow ownership and real business consequence.